Our researchers compared suppression and mitigation strategy outcomes in COVID-19 using a simple model with New Zealand-specific parameters.

-Te Pūnaha Matatini plans to introduce carbon emission reductions as a KPI from 2021 onwards.
-To prepare, we have analysed our carbon emissions from staff air travel over the past few years to better understand the centre’s past and current performance.
+Te Pūnaha Matatini interns have analysed the centre’s carbon emissions over the past few years to better understand our past and current performance.

 Te Pūnaha Matatini provided much of the impetus for Nebula, an innovative new data visualisation company set up by physicists with the help of the University of Auckland Business School’s Centre for Innovation and Entrepreneurship.